oshyshko/clj-perf/README.md

 # clj-perf

-A demo project showing performance degradation of PersistentHashMap.valAt(...) in Clojure 1.4.
+It seems there is a 30-40% performance degradation of PersistentHashMap.valAt(...) in Clojure 1.4.
+Possibly due to references to new CPU-hungry implementation of Util.hasheq(...).

 Consider the following snippet: